smckinney1/IndyIndianFoodFinder/README.md

 For now, the project must be downloaded and run from your local files.
 I plan to host this on GitHub once finished.

+When running the app, type in a search query in the search box to filter map results.
+The filter uses "starts with" logic and not "contains" logic.

+Running on smaller screens will cause the sidebar to disappear and be replaced with a search box at the top of the screen, and to display the list of all restaurants, users should click the hamburger icon to the left of the search box.

+Clicking on a map marker will display an info window containing a photo from the restaurant using the FourSquare API as well as a few items of data from that API.
+It will also display the restaurant name and address.

+If an error occurs loading FourSquare data for the restaurants, on app load a modal will appear showing which restaurants failed to load FourSquare data.
+In this situation the FourSquare data in the info windows will be replaced by static text indicating an error occurred loading FourSquare data.

+The FourSquare icon in each info window is clickable and will bring the user to the restaurant's page on FourSquare.

 ## Code & Credits

 - The favicon for this site was obtained from [freefavicon](https://www.freefavicon.com/).